 Classified theses—No file-sharing platform is used; file-sharing is accomplished through in-person review inside secure labs and via classified email systems.
 See our classified review guidance.

 CHDS theses—CHDS students should ignore all references to SharePoint.
-CHDS staff will provide thesis files to the Thesis Processing Office for you.
+CHDS staff will provide Final Draft thesis files to the Thesis Processing Office for you.
 Please see your education technician if your thesis is restricted.